phu004/django_part_two/README.md

 In this exercise we will go through the process of creating a model for the database, adding objects of the model into the database, then finally dynamically displaying these objects on a webpage based on the path specified.
 <br/><br/>
-## 1.Prepare for the coding environment
+## 1. Prepare for the coding environment

 SSH into the test machine.
 The password is 123456.
 ```sh